scipy/scipy/doc/source/tutorial/stats.rst

     >>> np.random.seed(1234)

-Relying on a global state is not recommended though.
-A better way is to use the `random_state` parameter which accepts an instance of `numpy.random.mtrand.RandomState` class, or an integer which is then used to seed an internal ``RandomState`` object:
+Relying on a global state is not recommended, though.
+A better way is to use the `random_state` parameter, which accepts an instance of `numpy.random.mtrand.RandomState` class, or an integer, which is then used to seed an internal ``RandomState`` object:

     >>> norm.rvs(size=5, random_state=1234)